Florida State Road 780: Route description

-SR 780 begins at an intersection with US 301/SR 683 in Sarasota, heading east on Fruitville Road, a four-lane divided highway, continuing onto County Road 780.
-West of US 301, Fruitville Road continues as an unnumbered four-lane divided highway to an intersection with US 41/SR 45 in downtown Sarasota.
+SR 780 begins at an intersection with US 301/SR 683 in Sarasota, heading east on Fruitville Road, a four to six-lane divided highway, continuing onto County Road 780.
+West of US 301, Fruitville Road continues as an unnumbered four-lane divided highway under city control to an intersection with US 41/SR 45 in Downtown Sarasota.

 From the western terminus, SR 780 heads through residential areas with some businesses, widening to six lanes and curving southeast before heading east again, intersecting School Avenue.
-The state road crosses a Seminole Gulf Railway line and intersects North Lime Avenue.
+The state road crosses the Seminole Gulf Railway and intersects North Lime Avenue.
 The road continues east through more residential and commercial areas, intersecting North Tuttle Avenue, North Lockwood Ridge Road, and CR 773 (Beneva Road).
 SR 780 leaves Sarasota for Fruitville and passes through more developed areas, intersecting McIntosh Road, Honore Avenue, and Cattlemen Road before coming to an interchange with I-75/SR 93.
 Past this interchange, SR 780 comes to its eastern terminus, with Fruitville Road continuing east as CR 780.